 Wondering what and where to eat in Da Nang Vietnam?
-We spent over four months eating our way through the sprawling Central Vietnam metropolis and found lots of great eats from authentic street food stands to more upscale Da Nang restaurants.
+We spent over four months eating our way through the sprawling Central Vietnam metropolis and found lots of great eats from humble street food stands to more upscale Da Nang restaurants.

 In its essence, Da Nang is a city that represents a new, interconnected world.
 The Central Vietnam city is a stew – a combination of native Vietnamese, expats from all corners of the world and an inordinate amount of South Koreans on holiday from cities like Seoul and Busan.
 And that’s not counting the assortment of crazy, rich Asian tourists looking to bask on the beach, play golf and live large.

 Asian tourists flock to downtown Da Nang to watch the city’s Dragon Bridge literally spit fire and water or stop for a visit on their way to see the world-famous Golden Bridge at über-popular Bana Hills.
 However, many western tourists skip or pass through Da Nang quickly as they drift toward the historic, old world charm of Hoi An.